After launching OTbase Discovery Manager, you are prompted to log on.

 Adding nodes as a file

-Node data is automatically saved in a text file in the CSV (comma-separated values) format.
-This file is stored in C:\ProgramData\Langner\OT-BASE Discovery Manager\ot-base-discovery-manager.txt.
+Node data is automatically saved in files in the CSV (comma-separated values) format.
+These files are stored under C:\ProgramData\Langner\OTbase Discovery Manager\Groups\.
+Each file represents a group in the Discovery Manager.

-If you prefer, you can input node data in this file, rather than in Discovery Manager's user interface.
+If you prefer, you can input node data in the files, rather than in Discovery Manager's user interface.
 The format is as follows:

 host, port number, [node name, node location ID, node SW version, scheduled probe time, date/time of last export, status]